shrunyan/shrunyan/README.md

 # About Me

 I am originally from San Diego, California, USA and currently live in Portland, Oregon, USA.
-As an introvert, social interactions drain me, even if I am having a great time.
-I need ample self time to recharge.
-One of the favorite ways to do so is being alone in nature and riding long stretches of road on my motorcycle.
+An ambivert who needs self time to recharge.
+Two of my favorite ways to do so are being alone in nature and riding long stretches of road on my motorcycle.

 <!--
 **shrunyan/shrunyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.